OfficeDev/office-js-docs-pr.pt-br/docs/develop/convert-javascript-to-typescript.md

             var element = document.querySelector('.MessageBanner');
             messageBanner = new components.MessageBanner(element);
             messageBanner.hideBanner();

-            // If not using Excel 2016, use fallback logic. if (!Office.context.requirements.isSetSupported('ExcelApi', 1.1)) {
+            // If you're using Excel 2013, use fallback logic. if (!Office.context.requirements.isSetSupported('ExcelApi', '1.1')) {
                 $("#template-description").text("This sample will display the value of the cells that you have selected in the spreadsheet.");
                 $('#button-text').text("Display!");
                 $('#button-desc').text("Display the selection");